mjhong0708/amp/docs/useamp.rst

 ----------------------------------

 To use Amp, you need to specify a `descriptor` and a `model`.
-The below shows a basic example of training Amp with Gaussian descriptors and a neural network model---the Behler-Parinello scheme.
+The below shows a basic example of training Amp with Gaussian descriptors and a neural network model---the Behler-Parrinello scheme.

 .. code-block:: python